kevinmcaleer/kevsrobots.com/web/_how_it_works/capacitors.md

 ---
 layout: how_it_works
 title: Capacitors
+description: Learn about how Capacitors work, and how to use them in your projects
 short_title: How it works - Capacitors
 short_description: Learn about how Capacitors work, and how to use them in your projects
 date: 2023-08-23